chef-boneyard/chef-web-docs-2016/includes_ctl_chef_server/includes_ctl_chef_server_ha_status.rst

    ...
    [OK] nginx is running correctly, and I am master.
-   [ERROR] nrpe is not running.
+   [ERROR] redis_lb is not running.
-   [OK] opscode-account is running correctly, and I am master.
+   [OK] opscode-erchef is running correctly, and I am master.
    ...
    [ERROR] ERRORS WERE DETECTED.